 Flexibility to pay more or less contributions: you can boost your pension by paying more contributions, which you would get tax relief on.
 You also have the option to pay half your normal contributions in return for half your normal pension.
 This is known as the 50/50 section of the Scheme.
 The 50/50 section is designed to help members stay in the Scheme when times are financially tough.

-Tax-free cash: you have the option when you take your pensionto exchange part of it for some tax-free cash.
+Tax-free cash: when you take your pension, you have the option to exchange part of it for some tax-free cash.

 Peace of mind: your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children in the event of your death in service.
 If you ever become seriously ill and you've met the two years vesting period, you could receive immediate ill health benefits.